mlswg/mls-protocol/draft-ietf-mls-protocol.md

    described in {{message-framing}}.

-2. Verify that the `epoch` field of enclosing MLSPlaintext message is equal the `epoch` field of the current GroupState object.
+2. Verify that the `epoch` field of enclosing MLSPlaintext message is equal the `epoch` field of the current GroupContext object.

 3. Verify that the signature on the MLSPlaintext message verifies using the public key from the credential stored at the leaf in the tree indicated by the `sender` field.

-4. Use the `operation` message to produce an updated, provisional GroupState object incorporating the proposed changes.
+4. Use the `operation` message to produce an updated, provisional GroupContext object incorporating the proposed changes.

 5. Use the `confirmation_key` for the new epoch to compute the confirmation MAC for this message, as described below, and verify